As an Amazon Associate I earn from qualifying purchases.

 - If you have a cookie sheet, pour the oats out onto that to cool.
 If not, simply allow it to cool in the bowl, stirring occasionally to help it along.

 - Once fully cooled, stir in the raisins and store in an air-tight container or ziplock bag in dry storage for 1 week.
 Also okay to store in the fridge if you have room.
-Will keep for about 4 weeks in the fridge.
+Will keep for about 4 weeks in the fridge or up to 6 months in the freezer.